 Sometimes you just want to WOW! folks with a small dessert.
-Petit fours, or small tea cakes, can easily do the job, and can be prepared quick as a whistle if you know a few secrets of the bakery. the French name for theses cakes, petit fours, means small oven!
+Petit fours, or small tea cakes, can easily do the job and can be prepared quick as a whistle, if you know a few secrets from the bakery.
+The French name for theses cakes, petit fours, means small oven!
 Today I am making chocolate raspberry petit fours, which can be made with your favorite cake recipe, a box cake mix, or a prepared pound cake from the grocer’s freezer.
 And of course, they can be any flavor you desire, so let the creativity begin!

 cake secrets from a pastry chef